Exhibit - 2025 Red Wing Arts Plein Air

 The goals of this youth art instruction series for tweens include fostering creativity and self-expression, providing a safe and supportive environment for artistic risk-taking, and encouraging collaboration and social interaction among peers.
 The classes aim to introduce various art techniques and mediums, allowing young artists to discover their unique styles and interests through art-based games, art challenges, and mini-projects.
 Scholarships available for youth with financial need.
 Please email creativecenter@redwingarts.org for more info.

-• Date: Tuesday nights from 4-5:30 pm, September 23-October 28
+• Dates: Tuesday nights from 4-5:30 pm, September 23-October 28

 • Teaching artist: Cherish Haskell